 These financial statements have been prepared in accordance with the requirements of the Companies Act 1993, the Financial Reporting Act 1993 and the Order.
-The NZ Branch's financial statements are for Australia and New Zealand Banking Group Limited - New Zealand Branch as a separate entity and ANZ New Zealand's financial statements are for the NZ Branch's consolidated group, which includes subsidiaries, associates and joint ventures.
+The NZ Branch's financial statements are for Australia and New Zealand Banking Group Limited - New Zealand Branch as a separate entity and ANZ New Zealand's financial statements are for the NZ Branch's consolidated group, which includes subsidiaries and associates.